hantsy/spring-microservice-sample/README.md

 Thus only the `Summary` labeled fields will be included in the result of `getAllPosts`.

-Another small issue, you could have found, the `Page` object serialized result looks a little tedious, too much unused `Pageable` info in the result.
+Another small issue you could have found is the `Page` object serialized result looks a little tedious, too much unused fields from `Pageable` are included in the json result.

 ```json
 {